9 “Zicsr”, Control and Status Register (CSR) Instructions, Version 2.0

 x0, then the instruction shall not read the CSR

 and shall not cause any of the side effects that might occur on a CSR

 The CSRRS (Atomic Read and Set Bits in CSR) instruction reads the value of the CSR, zero-extends the value to XLEN bits, and writes it to integer register rd.
 The initial value in integer register rs1 is treated as a bit mask that specifies bit positions to be set in the CSR.
 Any bit that is high in rs1 will cause the corresponding bit to be set in the CSR, if that CSR bit is writable.
-Other bits in the CSR are unaffected (though CSRs might have side effects when written).
+Other bits in the CSR are not explicitly written.